A simple framework to get your most important work done:

 It doesn’t have to be something huge – it can be as simple as turning down a meeting invitation and offering a more convenient time instead.

-Forcing yourself to say no at least once a day will help you become more comfortable with doing so and realize how powerful a no can be for you.
+Forcing yourself to say no at least once a day helps you become more comfortable with doing so and you realize how powerful a no can be for you.

 3. I choose to ask questions.